nathan-hess/maha-research-utils/README.md

 # MahaUtils

-**Python Tools for Research Tasks at the Maha Fluid Power Research Center at Purdue University**
+**Python Tools for Research at the Maha Fluid Power Research Center at Purdue University**

 ## Overview